PureChart/purechart/README.md

 </p>

 # PureChart
 Fully customizable HTML/CSS charts for Ruby on Rails.
+PureChart serves as an alternative to other charting libraries that extensively use JavaScript and HTML `canvas` elements to render charts, resulting in Rails rendering problems and very limited customization options.